thomastay/personal-blog/content/Dear-recruiter-your-email-is-not-interesting.md

 > Dear Recruiter,
 >
-> I'm ${blah blah}, a high performing software engineer skilled in Typescript, GraphQL, Web Workers and large scale Web Application development.
-At work every day, I face many technical challenges and deal with many high profile clients.
+> I'm ${blah blah}, a high performing software engineer skilled in Typescript, GraphQL, Web Workers and large-scale Web Application development.
+At work every day, I face many technical challenges and deal with many high-profile clients.
 >
 > After seeing your company's email online, I had to reach out.
 I envision myself playing a key role in your Web Application infrastructure, whatever that may be.
 >
-> Please hire me for a job, and let me know if you're interested in a quick interview.
+> Please hire me for a job and let me know if you're interested in a quick interview.

 Ridiculous, isn't it?
 Anyone who applied to a job this way would get their email laughed at before being dumped straight to spam.
 Here's 3 problems with my fictitious application: